gh-ecs/After_ParTIES/README.md

 For detailed usage information download and run [after_ParTIES.py](https://github.com/gh-justanotheruser/After_ParTIES/blob/master/after_ParTIES.py) with the "--help" switch.

 This software was tested with Python3.6 and relevant modules for scientific computing from the Anaconda software distribution from Continuum Analytics (version: Anaconda3-4.3.1).
 Compatible with matplotlib 3.3.2.
+After cloning or downloading this repository, all the depencies can be installed using conda, with the following command: `conda env create -f conda_env.yml`